Toyota bZ4X: Europe

-Under the WLTP driving cycle, the front-wheel drive bZ4X achieves a range of 516 km (14.3 kWh/100 km consumption) and the all-wheel drive bZ4X 470 km (15.8 kWh/100 km).
-Deliveries of the first vehicles are expected to commence in summer 2022.
+Under the WLTP driving cycle, the 2026 front-wheel-drive bZ4X achieves a range of 444 km with the 57.7 kWh battery or 569 km with the 73.1 kWh battery, and the four-wheel-drive model achieves 516 km.
+Deliveries of the first vehicles commenced in summer 2022.
+In Ireland, the bZ4X has been sold as the bZ since 2025, as the four-wheel-drive version is not sold there.

 Southeast Asia

 The bZ4X was first announced in Singapore by Borneo Motors (Toyota's authorised retailer in Singapore) in June 2022 as part of an electric car-sharing program in the country's Tengah New Town.
-Although the car-sharing program would be rolled out in June 2023, the car has not been made available for sale in the country.
+Although the car-sharing program would be rolled out in June 2023, the car has not been made available for sale in the country until 2026.
+The bZ4X went to sale officially in 2026 for private buyers.

 The bZ4X was first showcased in Indonesia at the 29th Gaikindo Indonesia International Auto Show, and launched to the market on 10 November 2022.
 It is imported from Japan.
 It was one of the official VIP vehicles used at the 2022 G20 Bali summit.
-The facelifted model was unveiled on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show, where it was declared that it would be produced in Indonesia.
+The facelifted model was unveiled on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show, where it was declared that it would be produced in Indonesia, It was launched on 21 November 2025 at the Gaikindo Jakarta Auto Week, and local production started in November 2025.
+Marking the first Toyota's BEV car produced in Indonesia.

 The bZ4X was launched in Thailand on 9 November 2022.

+The vehicle was launched in the Philippines in December 2025.

+The Toyota bZ4X EV was launched in Malaysia on 2 April 2026, along with Toyota Hilux BEV and Toyota Urban Cruiser BEV.
+Previously the pre-facelift bZ4X was initially shown in Malaysia in 2023.

 Australasia

 The bZ4X was planned to debut in Australia in 2021 but was delayed.
 Imports from Japan began in 2024 to Australia, New Zealand, and New Caledonia, with orders taken from late 2023.
 The bZ4X was Toyota's first battery EV in the Australasian market, and only available in one trim level.

-From May 2025, mining company Fortscue used the pre-facelift bZ4X as a transport vehicle.
+From May 2025, mining company Fortescue used the pre-facelift bZ4X as a transport vehicle.
 Modifications over standard form include all-terrain tyres, full size spare wheel, cargo barrier and a pedestrian alert system.
-Supplied by Pilbara Toyota, vehicles were also fitted with Hi-Vis decals, orange roof lights and Fortscue branding.
+Supplied by Pilbara Toyota, vehicles were also fitted with Hi-Vis decals, orange roof lights and Fortescue branding.
 The vehicles are likely being used as a trial for electric vehicles in the mining sector, implied by decarbonisation GM Sinead Booth stating “we’re excited to bring the bZ4X to a Pilbara operations and to see how they perform in real world conditions”, as well as the easily reversible modifications for ease of sale in later years.